danielfett/miqro/README.md

 ## Usage

 MIQRO services are created by subclassing `miqro.Service`.
-The class property `SERVICE_NAME` must be set to a unique name for the servcie.
+The class property `SERVICE_NAME` must be set to a unique name for the service.
 The MQTT base topic and the system service name will be derived from this name - as described below in more detail.

 A minimal MIQRO service looks as follows: